Korean nationalism: Korean reunification

-With regard to Korean nationalism, the reunification of the two Koreas is a highly related issue.
-Ethnic nationalism that is prevalent in Korean society is likely to play a significant role in the unification process, if it does occur.
-As Gi-Wook Shin claims, "Ethnic consciousness would not only legitimize the drive for unification but it could also be a common ground, especially in the early stages of the unification process, that is needed to facilitate a smooth integration of the two systems."

 Korean reunification refers to the hypothetical future reunification of North and South Korea under a single government.
 South Korea had adopted a sunshine policy towards the North that was based on the hope that one day, the two countries would be re-united in the 1990s.
 The process towards this was started by the historic June 15th North–South Joint Declaration in August 2000, where the two countries agreed to work towards a peaceful reunification in the future.
 However, there are a number of hurdles in this process due to the large political and economic differences between the two countries and other state actors such as China, Russia, and the United States.
 Short-term problems such as a large number of refugees that would migrate from the North into the South and initial economic and political instability would need to be overcome.

 From 1945 until 1950, minjok nationalism was a factor in Korean reunification sentiment, especially among political centrists.
 This has been dubbed "centrist [minjok] nationalism".
 For example, centre-right Kim Kyu-sik formed the National Independence Federation (centered around the minjok) and opposed the construction of a South Korean independent government promoted by Syngman Rhee; centre-left Lyuh Woon-hyung also opposed far-left proletarian internationalism and argued that "Korean minjok" interests were more important.
 Centrist nationalists tried to prevent the division of the Korean Peninsula through the Left-Right Coalition Movement.
-In 2024, North Korea officially abandoned peaceful reunification as a goal.
+In 2024, North Korea officially abandoned reunification as a goal.
+Pyongyang went on to declare South Korea a separate hostile state and remove all references to a shared heritage after amending its Constitution in May 2026.

 Modern-day nationalism

+Scholars and institutions, including the Academy of Korean Studies, have noted parallels between the development of modern Korean nationalism and Zionism.
+Both emerged among stateless nations (Koreans and Jews) that faced severe persecution under authoritarian regimes and the Axis powers (Empire of Japan and Nazi Germany), leading to significant diasporas formed through war and displacement.
+Additionally, both traditions emphasize narratives of "victimhood nationalism" and exhibit stronger ethnic than civic identities.
+However, Korean nationalism differs from Zionism in that it lacks a legacy of settler colonialism and remains strongly rooted in anti-imperialism.